golemfactory/golem-architecture/arch-snapshot/arch.md

 - **Constrained**: The language must prevent abuse (e.g., it must not allow the specification of resource conditions that could result in endless resolution).

+##### Language

+The language consists of set of [Properties](#properties), set of [Constraints](#constraints) and [matching algorithm](#offerdemand-matching) that allows market engine to decide which Offers should be presented to Requestor as [Proposal](#proposal) in response to his [Demand](#demand).
+Each Demand and Offer has its own set of properties and constraints.
+Matching algorithm is responsible for cross-checking constraints against properties to pre-reject Offers that don't meet Requestor's requirements.

+The language is composed of a set of [Properties](#properties), a set of [Constraints](#constraints), and a [matching algorithm](#offerdemand-matching).
+This algorithm enables the market engine to determine which Offers should be presented to a Requestor as a [Proposal](#proposal) in response to their [Demand](#demand).
+Each Demand and [Offer](#offer) includes its own set of properties and constraints.
+The matching algorithm cross-checks constraints against properties to pre-reject Offers that don't meet the Requestor's requirements.

 ##### Properties

 A Property can be understood as key-value pair following specific formats and conventions.
 Properties are used to describe various aspects, such as resources offered, service details, node requirements, or protocol specifications.

 The property language facilitates negotiations by providing a structured way to communicate these details.
-Additionally, users of the ecosystem can define and implement custom [market negotiation protocols](#market-protocols).
+Additionally, users of the ecosystem can define and implement custom [market negotiation protocols](#market-negotiation-protocols).
 This capability enables Golem to be extended and customized by users and the broader community.

 ###### Property naming